ip-repo/learning-java/learning-swing/example-2-open-meteo.md

 # 2: Weather in a location with Open-Meteo api

 <img src="example_2_open_meteo/screen-open-meteo.png" width="350" height="300">
-This program extends a `JFrame` and allow user to enter a location coordinates and recive back the weather in that location.
+This program extends a JFrame and allow user to enter location coordinates and recive back the weather in that location.

 This program uses the <a href="https://open-meteo.com/"> Open Meteo API </a> so it require internet connetion.